taKana671/DeliveryCart/README.md

 ```

 # Controls:
+* Select level from 1 to 4.
+Level means the number of baggages on the cart.
 * Press [Esc] to quit.
 * Press [W] key to go foward.
 * Press [Q] key to turn left.
 If stop holding down the key, the steering angle gradually goes to zero.